cuzfrog/WebDriverServ/README.md

 __Ended up with solution:__
 Define function as .scala source file in resource directory(or wherever reachable).
 Read it as pure source, and send it to the remote server, then compiled.(REPL/scala script)

-pros:
-* Syntax check supported by IDE.
-* No requirement of complete class definition, code snippet is valid.
-* Support imports.(caveat: imports must be in the scope of the server.)